 But they would come at a cost: a high failure rate.
 Advocates of the current CMMI approach would argue that such failures are unpalatable, given the current political environment.
 Although that is surely true, the broader health care community must give CMMI the space to fail.
 Even the talented, highly capable people running CMMI can’t have success rates much higher than those seen in Silicon Valley, where comparably smart investors are using their own money to make bets.
 But, if they are willing to be risky—and willing to fail—they can have a profound effect on the way health care is delivered.
 And that will be an investment worth making.

-About the author: Ashish K. Jha, MD, MPH, is K. T. Li Professor of International Health and Health Policy at the Harvard T. H. Chan School of Public Health and a practicing internist at the Veterans Affairs Boston Healthcare System.
+About the author: Ashish K. Jha, MD, MPH, is K. T. Li Professor of Global Health and Health Policy at the Harvard T. H. Chan School of Public Health and a practicing internist at the Veterans Affairs Boston Healthcare System.
 He received his MD from Harvard Medical School and was trained in Internal Medicine at the University of California, San Francisco.
 He received his MPH from Harvard School of Public Health.
 Dr Jha’s major research interests lie in improving the quality and costs of health care.
 His work has focused on 4 primary areas—public reporting, pay-for-performance, health information technology, and leadership—and the roles they play in fixing the US health care system.